Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: Introduction

-Transition metal dichalcogenide (TMD) monolayers (MLs) have been known as a promising low-dimensional material for valley-based photonic and excitonic applications.\cite{Tony-Heniz-2010,Yao-Wang-2015,Valley-polarization-1,valley-2,valley-3,Louie-2014,Shi-Su-Fei-2019} Because of enhanced electron-hole ({\it e-h}) Coulomb interactions in the 2D systems, photo-excited TMD-MLs exhibit pronounced exciton fine structures\cite{band-nesting,MacDonald-2015,Pawel-2022}, allowing for spectrally resolving exciton complexes in variety, including spin-allowed bright excitons (BXs) and spin-forbidden gray (GX) and dark excitons (DXs),{\cite{X-Marie-2016,WH-2023,shao-yu-2024,Erfu-Liu-PRL,Chun-Hung-liu-PRL}} and serving as an platform for exciton-based optoelectronic applications.{\cite{exciton-transport-device-1,exciton-transport-device-2,exciton-transport-device-3,exciton-device-1-twist-light,exciton-device-2-solar-cell,exciton-device-3-LED,exciton-device-4-QY}} In particular, atomically thin TMD-MLs present high mechanical flexibility that can withstand the strain even so high as 10$\%$ \cite{2011-ACS-NANO} and suggests the prospect of TMD-based straintronics.\cite{straintronic} To date, effective mechanical control of the electronic and optical properties of TMD-MLs, comprising \ch{WSe2}, \ch{MoS2}, \ch{WSe2} and \ch{MoSe2} monolayers, has been demonstrated by applying bi-axial \cite{1-biaxial,2-biaxial,3-biaxial}, uni-axial \cite{2013-Nano-lett,1-uniaxial,2-uniaxial}, and non-uniform strains as well.\cite{1-nonuniform,2-nonuniform} Remarkably, imposing a uni-axial strain to a crystalline material can fundamentally transform the inherent crystal symmetry and often gives rise to peculiar electronic and excitonic structures.
-It has been experimentally shown that imposing uni-axial strains on TMD-MLs leads to direct-indirect band gap transitions, \cite{2013-Nano-lett, 2-raman,3-raman} strain-induced fine structure splitting of BX \cite{experiment-splitting,experiment-splitting-2}, strain-guided exciton transport,\cite{Malic-2022,exciton-diffusion-1} formation of quasi-1D localized exciton, \cite{Quasi-1D} and valley drift (VD) \cite{valley-orbital-magnetization-2019,valley-orbital-magnetization-2017}.
+Transition metal dichalcogenide (TMD) monolayers (MLs) have been known as a promising low-dimensional material for valley-based photonic and excitonic applications.\cite{Tony-Heniz-2010,Yao-Wang-2015,Valley-polarization-1,valley-2,valley-3,Louie-2014,Shi-Su-Fei-2019, exciton-transport-device-1,exciton-transport-device-2,exciton-transport-device-3,exciton-device-1-twist-light,exciton-device-2-solar-cell,exciton-device-3-LED,exciton-device-4-QY} Because of enhanced electron-hole ({\it e-h}) Coulomb interactions in the 2D systems, photo-excited TMD-MLs exhibit pronounced exciton fine structures\cite{band-nesting,MacDonald-2015,Pawel-2022}, allowing for spectrally resolving exciton complexes in variety, including spin-allowed bright excitons (BXs) and spin-forbidden gray (GX) and dark excitons (DXs). {\cite{X-Marie-2016,WH-2023,shao-yu-2024,Erfu-Liu-PRL,Chun-Hung-liu-PRL}} In particular, atomically thin TMD-MLs present high mechanical flexibility that can withstand the strain so high as 10$\%$,\cite{strain-limit} suggesting the prospect of TMD-based straintronics.\cite{straintronic} To date, effective mechanical controls of the electronic and optical properties of TMD-MLs, comprising \ch{WSe2}, \ch{MoS2}, \ch{WSe2} and \ch{MoSe2} monolayers, have been demonstrated by applying bi-axial \cite{1-biaxial,2-biaxial,3-biaxial}, uni-axial \cite{2013-Nano-lett,1-uniaxial,2-uniaxial}, and non-uniform strains as well.\cite{1-nonuniform,2-nonuniform} Remarkably, imposing a uni-axial strain to a crystalline material can fundamentally transform the inherent crystal symmetry and often gives rise to peculiar electronic and excitonic structures, such as direct-indirect band gap transitions, \cite{2013-Nano-lett, 2-raman,3-raman} strain-induced fine structure splitting of BX \cite{experiment-splitting,experiment-splitting-2}, strain-guided exciton transport,\cite{Malic-2022,exciton-diffusion-1} formation of quasi-1D localized exciton, \cite{Quasi-1D} and valley drift (VD) \cite{valley-orbital-magnetization-2019,valley-orbital-magnetization-2017}.